ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Greg: this could be reworded since appenders don't select.
 Maybe they do vicariously through selectors.
 -->
-As a consequence of this approach, if any of the appenders selects no nodes, then the whole query selects no nodes.
+As a consequence of this approach, if any of the __APPENDERS__ selects no nodes, then the whole query selects no nodes.

-In what follows, the semantics of each appender are defined for each type of node.
+In what follows, the semantics of each __APPENDER__ are defined for each type of node.

 ## Root Identifier